NotaInutilis/Super-SEO-Spam-Suppressor/README.md

 ### How to contribute (easy mode)

 If you have no idea how Git works, you can still contribute!
-Just [open an issue](https://github.com/NotaInutilis/Super-SEO-Spam-Suppressor/issues) with the URLs you would like to add to the list, grouping them by language and categories if possible.
+Just [open an issue](https://github.com/NotaInutilis/Super-SEO-Spam-Suppressor/issues) with the URLs you would like to add to the list (or remove, false positives happen!),, grouping them by language and categories if possible.
 We'll check and add them shortly.

 ### Report malicious websites